 Jonathan Winters, was an American comedian and actor who was born in 1925, and passed away on this day in 2013.
 I love this quote!
 Another quote he is famous for says "If your ship doesn't come in, swim out to it".
 Both sound like he is saying - Just get out and start doing what you want to do in your life!
 Take an action step, and just do what you love!

 Recipe of the Day or a Healthy Diet Habit Tip of the Day

-National Bake Week is on April 7-13, 2014 (Begins First Monday of April).
+National Bake Week is on April 2-8, 2018 (Begins First Monday of April).
 My sister Kerry, from Healthy Diet Habits, who is doing the foodie info. on this site, has done a great job on her own website with giving lots of Healthy Cooking Tips and Healthy Recipes.
 In her extensive, Healthy Cooking section, her page called Simple Kitchen Strategies is going to be our focus for today!

 "Kitchen Survival Strategies, will help you cook at home, which is the easiest way to keep your calories in check, and add Healthy Diet Habits to your life, because you are in control!
 (Find out her top strategies by clicking on the link to her page!)